-It is not difficult to learn how to breastfeed.
+It is not difficult to learn how to breastfeed for most women.
 A woman’s body was created to breastfeed her baby.
-Breastfeeding is so natural, that we've been doing it for millions of years.
+Breastfeeding is so natural, that we’ve been doing it for millions of years.
 (Think about it…without it, the humans would not have survived.)

 Here are step-by-step instructions on how to breastfeed and get a proper latch: